Unsupervised Learning · Market Basket · 2025

 Co-purchase probability 0.65 Lift above baseline 0.48

 This rule shows the strongest lift above baseline in the analysis, meaning the two products appear together far more often than their individual popularity would suggest.
-The pattern emerges within a specific demographic niche, illustrating how segment-level analysis can reveal meaningful associations that would remain hidden in a full-population analysis.
+It appears within a specific demographic niche, which shows how segment-level analysis can uncover patterns hidden in the full population.

 Cluster 1 — Single males, 26–35, City B